ollama/ollama/README.md

 pip install -r requirements.txt
 ```

+Then build a binary for your current platform:

 ```bash
 python3 build.py
 ```

-Then to build the app:
+### Building the app

 ```
 cd desktop